JulienDufour/velodyne_tracking/README.md

 [PLplot](http://plplot.sourceforge.net) is a cross-platform software package for creating scientific plots.
 Here, the PLplot core library is used to create standard x-y plots.

-To install this library, download the package and follow the installation readme given by into the downloads section.
+To install this library, download or clone the package presents into the downloads section and follow the installation readme.

 During the installation process, if you meet a problem with qt, qt which does not use into this project, you can fix that by a simply way.
 Go to plplot package folder.
 Then open /cmake/modules/drivers-init.cmake and change "OFF" by "ON" at this line :